Cambridge International Law Journal

-The Journal publishes articles, case notes and book reviews on international law, comparative law, EU law and transnational law in four issues throughout the year (two regular issues, a compendium of conference papers from the CJICL conference and the UK Supreme Court Review – the latter is compiled by the editorial staff of the Journal and analyses the work of the UKSC in the previous judicial year).
-It also runs an online blog, which publishes short articles on topical international and comparative law issues.
-The CJICL holds an annual conference on International law.
+The journal publishes articles, case notes, and book reviews on international law, comparative law, EU law, and transnational law in four issues throughout the year (two regular issues, a compendium of conference papers from the journal's conference and the UK Supreme Court Review – the latter is compiled by the editorial staff and analyses the work of the UK Supreme Court in the previous judicial year).
+The journal holds an annual conference on international law.

 History

 Since its establishment in 2011, the journal has published three issues in its first volume, and four issues in the second volume, which addressed a range of topics including international law and dispute settlement, EU Law, human rights and comparative law providing a platform for both young and well-established academics to engage in dialogue with each other through publications in the journal.
 The journal has a double-blind peer-review process with an academic review board of eminent scholars in the field of International and Comparative Law.
 In its first two volumes, the journal has published a number of articles by prominent academics, established practitioners and pre-eminent judges, including Sir Christopher Greenwood of the International Court of Justice.

-The senior treasurer of the journal is Professor James Crawford A.C.
-S.C. and the current editors-in-chief are Daniel Clarry, Valentin Jeutner and Cameron Miles.
+The senior treasurer of the journal is Dr Andrew Sanger and the current editors-in-chief are Marno Swart and Renatus Otto Franz Derler.